RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### object_curie

-    - The gene curie, a curie with category of either 'biolink:Gene' or 'biolink:Protein'. **Note that although this parameter is said to be required, exactly one of `subject_curie` or `object_curie` is required as a parameter rather than both.**
+    - The gene curie, a curie with category of either 'biolink:Gene' or 'biolink:Protein'.
+                **Note that it is required only when the `query_graph` is None, only either this parameter or `subject_curie` is required, not both**

     - Acceptable input types: string.